Tom Rush: Life and career

-Rush was born in Portsmouth, New Hampshire, United States, the adopted son of a teacher at St. Paul's School, in Concord, New Hampshire.
+Rush was born in Portsmouth, New Hampshire, the adopted son of a teacher at St. Paul's School, in Concord, New Hampshire.
 He began performing in 1961 while studying at Harvard University, after having graduated from the Groton School.
 He majored in English literature.
 His early recordings include Southern and Appalachian folk and old-time country songs, Woody Guthrie ballads and acoustic-guitar blues such as Jesse Fuller's San Francisco Bay Blues which appeared on his first two LPs.
 He regularly performed at the Club 47 coffeehouse (now called Club Passim) in Cambridge, the Unicorn in Boston, and The Main Point in Bryn Mawr, Pennsylvania.
 In the 1970s, he lived in Deering, New Hampshire.
-As of 2023, Rush lives in the North Shore region of Massachusetts not far from his New Hampshire birth place.
+As of 2025, Rush lives in Southern Maine, not far from his New Hampshire birthplace.

 Rolling Stone magazine credits him with ushering in the era of the singer-songwriter.
 In addition to performing his own compositions, he sang songs by Joni Mitchell, Jackson Browne, James Taylor, Murray McLauchlan, David Wiffen and William Hawkins, helping them gain recognition early in their careers.

 His 1968 composition "No Regrets" is now a standard, with numerous cover versions having been recorded.
 (Rush did two radically different versions himself.)
-These include covers by The Walker Brothers, which gave Tom Rush Top Ten credit as the songwriter on the UK Singles Chart and whose success Rush credits with putting his two children through college; Emmylou Harris, who included the song on her 1988 album Bluebird; and Midge Ure, whose cover also made the UK Top Ten.
+These include covers by The Walker Brothers, which gave Rush Top Ten credit as the songwriter on the UK Singles Chart and whose success Rush credits with putting his two children through college; Emmylou Harris, who included the song on her 1988 album Bluebird; and Midge Ure, whose cover also made the UK Top Ten.